-Youth Perspectives on Climate Change and Education in Bangladesh
+Youth Perspectives on Climate Change and Education in Pakistan

-The study examines Bangladesh’s youth experiences and perceptions of climate change impacts on education, climate change learning and their needs to become effective and confident agents of change.
+The report showcases experiences and perceptions of young people in Pakistan related to climate change impacts on their education, on climate change learning and their needs to become effective and confident agents of change.

-- 70% of respondents reported that they were at least a little worried about the future effects of climate change
+- 63% of respondents in Pakistan reported that they were at least a little worried about the future effects of climate change.

-- 65% of respondents believed that governments should take the most action, followed by children and young people (24%) and businesses (9%).
+- 59% of respondents in Pakistan believed that governments should take the most action, followed by businesses (17%) and children and young people (15%).

-- 78% of respondents stated that their education or studies was affected by climate change, from drop out of school related to flooding (25%), to impacting the journey to school (23%).
+- 78% of respondents stated that their education or studies were affected by climate change, from families ability to afford schooling (21%) and impacting journey to school (16%).

 - 83% stated that they were keen to act to address climate change if they were given the necessary support.